-In May 2025, Biodiversa+ convened a two-day workshop in Barcelona, bringing together experts from science, policy, and the private sector to address a pressing challenge: how to make biodiversity data meaningful and usable for businesses.
+With a growing number of companies and financial institutions looking to weave biodiversity into their strategies, Biodiversa+ recently hosted a two-day workshop in Barcelona.
+Bringing together experts from science, policy, and the private sector, the event addressed a critical challenge: how to make biodiversity data meaningful and usable for businesses.

 Rethinking how we value nature

-Tim Polaszek, from the Capitals Coalition, highlighted this gap: “Nature is largely absent from accounting, financial, and insurance frameworks.
+A key reason for this persistent disconnect lies in the very frameworks companies use to make decisions.
+As Tim Polaszek from the Capitals Coalition highlighted, “Nature is still largely absent from accounting, financial, and insurance frameworks.
 We need to remove disincentives like harmful subsidies and introduce incentives that genuinely reward businesses for protecting nature.”

 For biodiversity efforts to succeed, they must be fully integrated into business operations.
 “Right now, biodiversity is often isolated within the sustainability department,” Polaszek noted.
 “We need to bring it into core functions such as procurement, investment, and risk management.”